Fairness-aware Summarization for Justified Decision-Making: Proposed Methodology

 \textbf{Discrimination Control: } To ensure that sentences in input explanation $X$ that are biased toward certain protected groups are excluded from summary $X'$, we attribute a discrimination score to each sentence in $X$.
-Discrimination is defined as the utility of an argument in identifying the membership of an individual $i$ in the protected group $P_i$.
-We use justification $X$ to predict protected attribute $P$.
+To do so, we measure the utility of an argument in identifying the membership of an individual $i$ in the protected group $P_i$.
+Note that, we do not assume that “if you mention the protected attribute in the justification you are being unfair”.
+Rather, methodologically, we remove the signals about the protected attribute to test whether the rest of the arguments in $X'$ still sufficiently justify the outcome.
+Moreover, this is a way of demonstrating to the stakeholders that the model decision is not conditioned on the protected attribute.
+If removing the gender or race-coded language from the justifications does not change the predicted outcome, then we can conclude that the initial gender or race-coded language (that was removed) was not an unfair justification.
+To measure the discrimination score, we use justification $X$ to predict protected attribute $P$.
 Next, we use the trained model to derive the contribution of each sentence in the membership identification task.
-Sentences with the highest discrimination score should not be selected for inclusion in summary $X'$.
+Sentences with a high discrimination score are removed.
 We train a multi-task model for decision classification and membership identification tasks.
-Next, we explain our model architecture.
+This process is explained in the next Section.